microsoft/promptflow-resource-hub/sample_gallery/database_querying/cosmosdb_postgresql/Tutorial.md

 ## Connection setup in prompt flow

+### Custom connection to CosmosDB PostgreSQL database

 In prompt flow, you can create a **custom connection** to connect to the CosmosDB PostgreSQL database.
 Creating a custom connection in prompt flow is based on specifying your authentication details as `key:value` pairs in a *YAML file*.
 For more information, refer to the [prompt flow connection guide](https://microsoft.github.io/promptflow/how-to-guides/manage-connections.html#create-a-connection).

-In this tutorial, we provide a [conn.yaml](./source_file/conn.yaml) template, which contains format keys for accessing the CosmosDB PostgreSQL database:
+In this tutorial, we provide a [conn.yaml](./source_file/custom_conn.yaml) template, which contains format keys for accessing the CosmosDB PostgreSQL database:

 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/CustomConnection.schema.json